sftpgo/docs/docs/data-provider.md

 - from 2.1.x to 2.2.x
 - from 2.2.x to 2.3.x and so on.

-For supported upgrade paths, the data and schema are migrated automatically when SFTPGo starts, alternatively you can use the `initprovider` command before starting SFTPGo.
+For supported upgrade paths the data and schema are migrated automatically when SFTPGo starts (or by running `initprovider` manually if you opted into `update_mode = 1`).

-So if, for example, you want to upgrade from 2.0.x to 2.2.x, you must first install version 2.1.x, update the data provider (automatically, by starting SFTPGo or manually using the `initprovider` command) and finally install the version 2.2.x.
-It is recommended to always install the latest available minor version, ie do not install 2.1.0 if 2.1.2 is available.
+So if, for example, you want to upgrade from 2.0.x to 2.2.x, you must first install version 2.1.x, let it update the data provider (automatically at startup, or manually via `initprovider` if you run in manual mode), and finally install version 2.2.x.
+It is recommended to always install the latest available minor version — do not install 2.1.0 if 2.1.2 is available.

 Loading data from a provider independent JSON dump is supported from the previous release branch to the current one too.
 After upgrading SFTPGo it is advisable to regenerate the JSON dump from the new version.